 There was no signage in JFK indicating that both forms needed to be completed before departure.
 With only one Delta agent working the booth next to the COVID testing center, the chaos started to multiply.
 I was lucky that I got tested quickly and was able to get the stamp of approval from the gate agent before the line started to build up.

-I had just under three hours to connect in Atlanta.
+I had just under three hours to connect in JFK.
 Over half of that time was taken up with the COVID testing experience (including the time it took to find the center and waiting for the stamp of approval on my forms).

 The paper form passengers have to fill out before going to Italy must be handed in at the gate.
 The chaos from the COVID testing center had spilled over into the gate area, where one gate agent was handling the remainder of documentation approval for our flight to Milan.